Rules and Regulations for Doctoral Programs

 Note: regulations are presented in general terms in this document.
 Links are offered in this text to more detailed iterations of departmental, Graduate School and University regulations.

-The Department of Psychology's PhD programs offer the Master of Science and the Doctor of Philosophy degrees through their programs.
+The Department of Psychological Sciences' PhD programs offer the Master of Science and the Doctor of Philosophy degrees through their programs.
 The department does not accept students into these programs for the purpose of earning a terminal Master's degree; students are accepted only for graduate study leading to the doctoral degree.
 The Master of Science can be earned only under the thesis option.

 The Plan of Study Worksheet students receive at orientation summarizes the program's course requirements.
 Although these requirements are subject to change, students retain the option of graduating under the requirements that were in effect at the time they started or meeting the changed requirements.
 This sheet will help you develop a plan of study and track your progress through the program.
 You can also find the Plan of Study Worksheet and associated directions here.